Azure/Vector-Search-AI-Assistant/README.md

 This is the most critical part of this entire solution, generating a chat completion from Azure OpenAI Service using one of its [GPT models](https://platform.openai.com/docs/guides/gpt) wherein the Azure OpenAI Service will take in all of the data we've gathered up to this point, then generate a response or completion which the user will see.
 All of this happens in the [SemanticKernelRAGService](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/SemanticKernelRAGService.cs) in the [GetResponse()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/SemanticKernelRAGService.cs#L127) method.

-This function takes the user prompt and the search results and builds a `System Prompt` with the search data, as well as a user prompt that includes the conversation history plus the users last question (prompt).
-The call is then made to the service which returns a `ChatCompletions` object which contains the response text itself, plus the number of tokens used in the request (prompt) and the number of tokens used to generate the response (completion).
+This method takes the user prompt and the search results and builds a `System Prompt` with the search data, as well as a user prompt that includes the conversation history plus the user's last question (prompt).
+The call is then made to the service which returns a `Chat Completion` object which contains the response text itself, plus the number of tokens used in the request (prompt) and the number of tokens used to generate the response (completion).

 One thing to note here is it is necessary to separate the number of tokens from the Prompt with the data versus the number of tokens from the text the user types into the chat interface.
-This is necessary because we need an accurate way to estimate the number of tokens for *just the text* of the user prompt and not for the data.
+This is due to the need to accurately estimate the number of tokens for *just the text* of the user prompt and not for the data.

 ### Saving the results

-The last part is to save the results of both our user prompt and completion as well as the amount of tokens used.
+The last part is to save the results of both the user prompt and completion as well as the amount of tokens used.
 All of the conversational history and the amount of tokens used in each prompt and completion is stored in the completions collection in the Azure Cosmos DB database in this solution.
-The call to the service is made by another function within our ChatService called, [AddPromptCompletionMessagesAsync()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/ChatService.cs#L164).
-This function creates two new [Message](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Models/Chat/Message.cs) objects and stores them in a local cache of all the Sessions and Messages for the application.
-It then adds up all of the tokens used and saves it to the Session object which keeps a running total for the entire [Session](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Models/Chat/Session.cs).
+The call to the service is made by another method within ChatService called [AddPromptCompletionMessagesAsync()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/ChatService.cs#L164).
+This method creates two new [Message](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Models/Chat/Message.cs) objects and stores them in a local cache of all the Sessions and Messages for the application.
+It then adds up all of the tokens used in the [Session](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Models/Chat/Session.cs) object which keeps a running total for the entire session.

-The data is then saved in the [UpdateSessionBatchAsync()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/CosmosDbService.cs#L355) function in the Cosmos DB database.
-This function creates a new transaction then updates the Session document and inserts two new Message documents into the completions collection.
+The data is then persisted to the Cosmos DB database in the [UpdateSessionBatchAsync()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/CosmosDbService.cs#L355) method.
+This method creates a new transaction then updates the Session document and inserts two new Message documents into the completions collection.

 ## Getting Started